-Enrolment complaints and grievances
+Enrolment complaints, reviews, and grievances

 Complaints related to your enrolment

-Grievances relating to the Higher Education Support Act
+Grievances relating to the Higher Education Support Act 2003 (HESA)

-The University Review Officer will provide written acknowledgement they have received your application within five days of receipt.
-The acknowledgement will inform you that if you do not get a reply within 45 days, the original decision stands.
+The University Review Officer will provide you with written acknowledgement that they have received your application within five days of receipt.
+The acknowledgement will inform you that, if you don’t get a reply within 45 days, the original decision stands.

 Administrative Appeals Tribunal Victoria contact details: